parasat00/Certification-prep/LPIC1.md

       f               # Convert a MBR to a GPT g               # Convert a GPT to a MBR
       ?               # Lists available recovery commands in recovery mode

+# The Extended Filesystem (ext) was the first filesystem for Linux
+# The utilities mkfs.ext2, mkfs.ext3 and mkfs.ext4 are used to create ext2, ext3 and ext4 filesystems.
+mkfs.ext4 [device]      # Creates ext4 file system. f.e.: mkfs.ext4 /dev/sdb1
+mke2fs -t ext4 [device] # Does the same

+# mke2fs parameters.
+All of them also apply to mkfs.ext2, mkfs.ext3 and mkfs.ext4:
+      -b [size]         # Sets the size of the data blocks -c                # Check the target device for bad blocks before creating the filesystem.
+      -c -c             # Much slower check
+      -d [directory]    # Copies the contents of the directory to the root of the new filesystem -F                # Will force mke2fs to create a filesystem (dangerous) -L [volume_label] # Will set the volume label.
+The label must be at most 16 characters long.
+      -n                # Simulates the creation of the filesystem -q                # Quiet mode. mke2fs will not produce any output to the terminal.
+      -U [id]           # Sets the UUID (Universally Unique Identifier) of a partition -V                # Verbose

 ```